 “Dear Children Incorporated,

 I am writing to say thank you for all the things that we received from you.
 We encountered a big tragedy, a super typhoon named Haiyan.
-After the typhoon, we couldn’t do anything; we were just doing our best to get by and to help ourselves so that we could stay healthy and be strong.
-We are thankful for you – because Children Incorporated helped us through the Hope In Action Fund.
+After the typhoon, we couldn’t do anything, we were just doing our best to get by and to help ourselves so that we could stay healthy and be strong.
+We are thankful for you – because Children Incorporated helped us through the Hope in Action Fund.
 It helped a lot for all my personal needs, like shoes, pants, and other clothes.
 After my personal needs were met, we bought some other things, like materials for our house – plywood, nails, and other materials that were used to fix our house.
 Thank you for caring enough to help us!

 Helping families beyond sponsorship

 We are grateful that we were able to help Filipino families after the typhoon, thanks to our amazing donors, and we continue to be proud of what the Visayans Community Center at Bliss offers to children beyond sponsorship today.
 Not only do children there receive basic needs, thanks to their sponsors, but the center also provides medical check-ups and medicine through volunteer doctors, as well as local medical volunteers.
-The center also offers tutoring for children every Saturday – particularly for students who are identified as having difficulty with school lessons, and who therefore need extra attention.
+Additionally, the center offers tutoring for children every Saturday — particularly for students who are identified as having difficulty with school lessons, and who therefore need extra attention.
 These one-on-one tutoring sessions are conducted by older sponsored and formerly-sponsored children who are in high school and college.

-The center also provides swimming and guitar lessons for children, and its staff conduct school and home visits to track students’ progress, and to ensure that children and families have good relationships with teachers.
-Children also participate in various craft-making activities and games, as well as in neighborhood clean-ups.
+The center also provides swimming and guitar lessons for children, and its staff conduct school and home visits to track students’ progress, as well as to ensure that children and families have good relationships with teachers.
+Children participate in various craft-making activities and games, as well as in neighborhood clean-ups.
 Administrators offer special seminars and workshops, which help to equip children for day-to-day challenges, and teach them to prepare for disasters.
 Parents are also encouraged to attend monthly meetings at the center to discuss the children in the program, and to receive updates and learn about concerns school staff may have.

 *Name changed for child’s protection.